e-CLOSE/Toolbox/Tools/ExplainEverything.md

 ## Additional details

 - Subscription mode: Freemium
-- Platform: N/A
 - Tested by: TUL (Gertruda)
 - Comments: Tool that lets you annotate, animate, narrate, import, and export

 ## References (links, howtos, tutorials, bibliography, sites, etc.)

-This section should include additional references and links to help in understanding and using the tool.

 - ExplainEverything website: [ExplainEverything](https://explaineverything.com/)
 - [ExplainEverything manual](https://explaineverything.com/brand-new-multi-touch-explain-everything-user-manual/)